 Speech and language therapy services will assist your child in achieving academic growth, greater self-confidence, and improved social skills.
 Good communication skills between parent, teacher, and student are needed for your child’s academic and social growth.
 We will be working with your child this year to obtain his/her goals in speech and/or language therapy.
 In addition, we will be working collaboratively with your child’s teacher by incorporating therapy techniques into classroom activities to further assist the learning process.

-This is my 18th year as Ozona Elementary’s School Counselor.
+Hello Ozona Families!
+This is my 19th year as Ozona Elementary’s School Counselor.
 As student advocates, School Counselors provide a comprehensive program that promotes student success through a focus on academic achievement, social/personal/emotional and career development.
-I have many different responsibilities at OZES that provide services to help each child be as successful as possible.
-A few of my responsibilities include classroom guidance lessons, Tier III Coordinator, one on one counseling, 504 Coordinator, STEP Coordinator, Red Ribbon Week, Holiday Program, Middle School articulation, Wellness Coordinator, Attendance Team member, tutor list facilitator, Leadership Team member, and Bully Prevention.
+I have many different responsibilities at Ozona that provide services to help each child be as successful as possible.
+A few of my responsibilities include one on one counseling, Tier III Coordinator, Gifted Coordinator, 504 Coordinator, SAVE Coordinator, Middle School articulation, Wellness Coordinator, classroom guidance lessons, Attendance Team member, EL chair, tutor list facilitator, Leadership Team member, and Bully Prevention.